Oscillometric Blood Pressure Monitor

 Context

-My role was to design the mobile product from the ground up—starting with a blank Figma file and working with cutting-edge technology.
-This case study focuses on interaction design and user flow, with a focus on building a functional UX prototype of an MVP.
+My role was to design the mobile product from the ground up.
+This case study focuses on interaction design and user flow, with a primary objective of building a functional UX prototype for a MVP.

 Team